guihn/Raylib_android_boiler/README.md

 This repository offers a ready-to-use environment for setting up Raylib on Android, streamlining the compilation, installation, and execution of Raylib-based applications on your Android device.
 Below are the prerequisites and steps required to get started.

 ## Prerequisites
-- **Android NDK:** Ensure you have the Android Native Development Kit installed.
+- **Android NDK:** Ensure you have the Android Native Development Kit installed, you can install it following [the official documentation](https://developer.android.com/studio/projects/install-ndk).
-- **build-basics:** Required basic build tools for Android development.
 - **raylib:** Compile Raylib for Android as a static library and place it in the project root.
 Refer to [this tutorial](https://github.com/raysan5/raylib/wiki/Working-for-Android-(on-Linux)) for detailed instructions.

 ## How to Run